ivy00johns/Pwnscription/README.md

 - [ ] Add Flipper Zero support.
 - [ ] Modernize everything.
 There is a mixture of syntaxes.
 - [ ] Move common functions to a single file.
+- [ ] Add hash generation logic.
+- [ ] Add logic to enter password hints via the CLI, with the ability to save a custom config file.